-Course content will be available until one week after the course ends, or until March 19, 2019, at 11:30 p.m.
-US Mountain Time.
+Course content will be available until one week after the course end date, or until Midnight, U.S. MT on the Tuesday following the course end date.

-Registration closes two weeks before the course opens or as soon as the course fills, whichever comes first.
+Registration closes one week before the course opens or as soon as the course fills, whichever comes first.